erikvanoosten/metrics-scala/docs/Manual.md

 }
 ```

 There are Scala wrappers for each metric type: `gauge`, `counter`, `histogram`, `meter` and `timer`.
 These are described below.
-In addition, in Scala 2.10, you can instrument Actors and Futures.
-This is described at [Instrumenting Actors and Futures](/docs/ActorsAndFutures.md) <-- TODO.
+Health check support is described at [Health check support](/docs/HealthCheckManual.md).
+In Scala 2.10 you can also instrument Actors and Futures.
+This is described at [Instrumenting Actors and Futures](/docs/ActorsAndFutures.md).

-There is no special support for Health Checks, JMX or other Reporters.
+There is no special support for JMX or other Reporters.
 For more information on Metrics 3.x, please see the [documentation](http://metrics.codahale.com).

 # Gauges